 - Traveling Before Official Program Start

-If you are planning to arrive early or travel before your program officially begins, be sure you communicate this to the program coordinator, staff and faculty for your program.
-If there is airport pickup or arranged transportation of any kind to your housing, let them know whether you still plan to use this or not.
+If you are planning to arrive early or travel before your program officially begins, be sure you communicate this to the program coordinator, faculty for your program and your loved ones.
+If there is airport pickup or arranged transportation to your housing, let them know whether you still plan to use this or not.
 If you will arrive at your housing on your own, follow the above advice, and ask the staff or faculty for your program if there is anything you need to know for your arrival.

 Do your research.
-Depending on the country, there may be different restrictions for entering, going through customs and immigration upon arrival.
+There may be different restrictions for entering the country, going through customs and immigration upon arrival.
 If you are arriving on a student visa, other type of visa or advanced parole, check on any restrictions for when or where you should arrive.
 Certain countries have restrictions on travel to other countries ahead of entering their borders.
 Check in with the program coordinator (or staff) if you plan to travel ahead of your planned program to ensure that you will not face any challenges for entry.

 - Tips for a Smooth Arrival